 Sirens featured Dimmu Borgir's Shagrath and Rotting Christ's Sakis.
 Magick Records issued the album in America.
 In 2005, Tristessa won a court dispute that began nearly two years previously by her old band-mate Kinthia, regarding the official ownership of the band's name and logo.
 The court case was started after the band went through a drastic line-up change before the Sirens album was written and recorded.

 The band’s fifth album was entitled Demonized in 2006 and featured an appearance by Angela Gossow of Arch Enemy (on the song Black At Heart).
-Martin Walkyier contribution to the song God Among Men was promised, but not fulfilled due to personal problems by the man.
+Sabbat and Skyclad singer Martin Walkyier's contribution to the song God Among Men was promised, but not fulfilled due to personal problems by the man.

 Reviews ASTARTE - DOOMED DARK YEARS - BLACK LOTUS